Darc-lord/Heart-Disease-Classification/README.md

 ### Project Overview
 Heart Disease is dangerous and the earlier it is spotted the better.
 This project aims at assisting medical professionals, students and patients themselves be able to classify a heart disease case with a great degree of accuracy so that the necessary precautions can be taken.

 - **Exploratory Data Analysis**: Which involves going through the data using statistical tools like histogram, bargraphs, piecharts and so on.
 The dataset's columns and it's rows are scrutinized, checking for missing data, correlation, relationships and patterns.
-It also involves understaning the data and getting subject expert knowledge so that the problem can be solved as best as possible.
+It also involves understanding the data and getting subject expert knowledge so that the problem can be solved as best as possible.

 **Correlation Matrix**